-Long before Timothee Chalamet’s realistic and emotive performance in Beautiful Boy, Leonardo Di Caprio took on the role of a teenage Jim Carol in the The Basketball Diaries.
-Both films explore the damage, family breakdown and complexity of teenage addiction, and both are based on the real life stories of two young men living through addiction.
+Long before Timothee Chalamet’s realistic and emotive performance in Beautiful Boy.
+Leonardo DiCaprio took on the role of a teenage Jim Carol in the film The Basketball Diaries.
+Both films exploring the damage, family breakdown and complexity of teenage addiction.
+While both centred on lived experience.

 However, there are differences between these films and their narrative.
 With Jim Carol we have young man born into a single parent household in a challenging neighbourhood.
 The result being a community where sport was often the only release from poverty.
 While with Beautiful Boy we have a young man born into privilege, his options in life an open door.

 Both films expertly navigate the darkness and isolation of drug addiction.
 While clearly showing how addiction does not discriminate based on class.
 However, both also show distinct differences in how communities from different socio-economic backgrounds deal with addiction.
 For example, Beautiful Boy focusses on therapy, while The Basketball Diaries focusses on community driven action.
 Demonstrating the gulf and divide in drug therapy that social class brings.

 Meanwhile, both films have captivating lead performances from young rising stars.
 With DiCaprio aged 21 in the The Basketball Diaries and Chalamet aged 23 in Beautiful Boy.
 Each film enabling its young star to rise above the teen fandom they created.

 Interestingly, however, there is a distinct difference over time in each films public reception.
 While Beautiful Boy was largely praised, The Basketball Diaries slipped into the mists of time, largely dismissed by critics on its release in 1995.

 So let us take a look back at the The Basketball Diaries.
 A film that provided a deeply unsettling viewing experience.
 While challenging its audience with some deep seated realities that were in themselves taboo in 1995.